mathworks/toolboxdesign/MEX.md

 |   └───invertNumber.m
 └───arithmetic.prj
 ```
 ### Additional Notes
- * **Why put the MEX functions within a `dervied` folder?** We recomend keeping [derived files](https://en.wikipedia.org/wiki/Derived_object) that get created by the build process separate from your source files.
+- **Why put the MEX functions within a `derived` folder?** We recommend keeping [derived files](https://en.wikipedia.org/wiki/Derived_object) that get created by the build process separate from your source files.
 Putting it in a dedicated `derived` folder helps other people working on the project quickly see what is source code and what is not, and you can clean everything up by simply deleting everything in the `derived` folder.
-* We strongly recommend you design your toolbox so that users **do not call your MEX function directly**.
+- We strongly recommend you design your toolbox so that users **do not call your MEX function directly**.
 Only your toolbox MATLAB code should call the MEX function.
 Even minor errors in a MEX function will crash MATLAB, especially if they receive unexpected inputs.
 By limiting access to MEX functions to a MATLAB function that you control, you ensure that only what you expect will be passed as input to the MEX function, preventing errors from unexpected or unhandled inputs.
 Some developers may choose to create a [wrapper function](https://en.wikipedia.org/wiki/Wrapper_function) around their MEX functions to allow end users to call it, but in many cases, calling the MEX function directly from within your toolbox gives higher performance.
+- You can determine the MEX file extension (for example, `.mexw64` in Microsoft Windows) for your operating system using the MATLAB command [`mexext`](https://www.mathworks.com/help/matlab/ref/mexext.html).
- * **Out of process MEX host:** We recommend [Out-of-Process Execution of C++ MEX Functions](https://www.mathworks.com/help/matlab/matlab_external/out-of-process-execution-of-c-mex-functions.html).
+- **Out of process MEX host:** We recommend [Out-of-Process Execution of C++ MEX Functions](https://www.mathworks.com/help/matlab/matlab_external/out-of-process-execution-of-c-mex-functions.html).
 This prevents coding errors in your C++ MEX function from crashing MATLAB and allows you to use some third-party libraries that are not compatible with MATLAB.
 Use the [`mexhost`](https://www.mathworks.com/help/matlab/ref/mexhost.html) command.
 Note that `mexhost` is only supported for C++ MEX functions.
- * **Using git:** In git source control systems, we recommend that you *do not* keep compiled MEX functions or other derived files under version control.
+- **Using git:** In git source control systems, we recommend that you *do not* keep compiled MEX functions or other derived files under version control.
 Add `*.mex*` and `toolbox/derived` to your `.gitignore` file. `*.mex*` is part of the [standard .gitignore file](https://github.com/mathworks/gitignore/blob/main/Global/MATLAB.gitignore) for MATLAB.
- * *For software engineers:* Best practice for software projects using a compiled language like C++ is to use [out-of-source builds](https://johnfarrier.com/in-source-vs-out-of-source-builds/).
+- *For software engineers:* Best practice for software projects using a compiled language like C++ is to use [out-of-source builds](https://johnfarrier.com/in-source-vs-out-of-source-builds/).
 Unfortunately, in projects that mix interpreted languages like MATLAB and Python with compiled languages, pure out-of-source builds would require major changes in the developer workflow.
 As such, we recommend this hybrid approach with dedicated derived directory within the source hierarchy.

 ### Automation using `buildtool`